 Followed by the successful implementation of Ethereum Istanbul, we’d be moving closer to the launch of an entirely new blockchain next year.
 As reported earlier, the upcoming Beacon Chain will use the Proof-of-Stake (PoS) consensus that is meant to consolidate Ethereum 2.0 Serenity.
 The Ethereum 2.0 is planned to be powered by a new token and end-users will have options to switch from the current Ethereum 1.0 to the new one.

 The transition won’t be a breeze.
 However, once carried out as imagined, Ethereum will become far more scalable and capable of providing increased stability and security.
 The network’s bold yet much-needed move of deploying Istanbul is going to be a huge plus for Ethereum in the run of remaining competitive in the market.
-Apart from all these, go through the ETH Coin Price Prediction page to get insights for the price of the coin for upcoming years to plan when to invest in it!
+Apart from all these, go through the ETH coin price prediction page to get more information for the price of the coin for upcoming years to plan when to invest in it!